Berlin: 10,000 march against anti-Semitism | DW | 13.10.2019

 Those gathered marched quietly, many with rainbow and Israeli flags, carrying banners with slogans such as "racism kills."

-Similar demonstrations also took place across Germany, including in the cities of Hamburg and Marburg.
+Similar demonstrations also took place across Germany, including in the cities of Hamburg and Marburg, in western Germany.

-On Wednesday, 27-year-old Stephan B. tried to storm a synagogue in Halle, where the local Jewish community was celebrating Yom Kippur — the holiest day of the year in Judaism.
+On Wednesday, 27-year-old Stephan B.* tried to storm a synagogue in Halle, southwest of Berlin, where the local Jewish community was marking Yom Kippur — the holiest day of the year in Judaism.

 Unable to access the synagogue because of its reinforced and barricaded doors, he shot at passersby, killing two people and injuring two more.
-Police caught him about an hour-and-a-half later, having attempted to flee in a stolen taxi.
+Police caught him about an hour-and-a-half later, as he attempted to flee in a stolen taxi.

 Members of the Jewish community in the eastern German town of Dessau are living in fear since the extremist attack in Halle.
 They regularly receive threatening letters — but the community has little protection.
 (12.10.2019)

-Note: *Editor's note: Deutsche Welle follows the German press code, which stresses the importance of protecting the privacy of suspected criminals or victims and obliges us to refrain from revealing full names in such cases.